OP3-Halium/Documentation/README.md

 # Documentation
- Building &amp; installation documentation for Ubuntu Touch on the OnePlus 3/3T
+Building &amp; installation documentation for Halium 9 Ubuntu Touch & Droidian on the OnePlus 3/3T

 ```
- * Your warranty is now void.
- *
  * We are not responsible for bricked devices, dead SD cards,
  * thermonuclear war, or you getting fired because the alarm app failed.
 Please
  * do some research if you have any concerns about features included in this modification